AckerlyXu/heima/articles/hdinsight/hdinsight-component-versioning.md

 ---
 # What are the Hadoop components and versions available with HDInsight?

-Learn about the Hadoop ecosystem components and versions in Azure HDInsight, learn how to check Hadoop component versions in HDInsight.
+Learn about the Hadoop ecosystem components and versions in Azure HDInsight.
+Also, learn how to check Hadoop component versions in HDInsight.

 [!INCLUDE [hdinsight-linux-acn-version.md](../../includes/hdinsight-linux-acn-version.md)]